 Unfortunately, the person she really didn’t want to deal with wasn’t any of the Nausicaans she’d left behind.
 It was the clanmate waiting for her in her quarters.

 She tried not to think of him, tried to run her mind back to the good food and good conversation of the Replimat.
 Her greatest source of happiness in the universe right now were her two friends.
-Though sometimes she feared she might be putting them in danger, especially Lelti and her young daughters; Kolana, at least, could probably take care of herself, but they couldn’t.
+Though sometimes she feared she might be putting them in danger, especially Lelti and her young daughters; Kolana, at least, could probably take care of herself.

 It was with this final thought that she reluctantly let herself in, and told herself to just tell him what he wanted to know and get him to go away as quickly as possible.